uwidev/life-disciplines-projects/100 Projects/Setup/13 🎎 Ikigai Expansion.md

 `Answer`

 ## The Present
-### How strongly do your ikigai disciplines' pillars align with your life pillars?
+### How strongly do your Ikigai disciplines' pillars align with your life pillars?
 What about their dynamics?
 Do you think this is a good thing?
 Why?
 `Answer`

 ### Are you partaking in these disciplines yet?
 What are you doing?